jameshyojaelee/scPerturb-CMap/README.md

 The script scores the demo, materialises `examples/out/metric_dataset/` (synthetic but structured like real inversion pairs), trains the DualEncoder against those files, and ensures recall@5 improves by ≥10 percentage points.

----

-## Development Workflow

-- **Linting & tests**: `make lint`, `make test`
-- **Acceptance harness**: `make acceptance`
-- **CI**: GitHub Actions installs the project via `make setup` then runs lint + tests.
-- **Code style**: formatted/checked with Ruff (line length ≤100).
-Python 3.10 target version.

-Contributions welcome—see `CONTRIBUTING.md` for detailed guidance.

----

-## Future Enhancements

-Potential improvements for future development:

-- **Batch Processing**: Multi-target comparative analysis with heatmaps and clustering
-- **Enhanced Gene Mapping**: HGNC/Ensembl integration with fuzzy matching and disambiguation
-- **Safety Integration**: DrugBank + Tox21 toxicity predictions and safety filters
-- **Advanced Query DSL**: SQL-like filtering with saved presets
-- **Spatial Transcriptomics**: Visium/MERFISH neighborhood-aware signatures
-- **Multi-Omics Integration**: CITE-seq + ATAC-seq + metabolomics
-- **Power Analysis Suite**: Sample size calculators and signature stability metrics

----

-## HPC Notes

 Cluster-specific setup, Slurm examples, and environment hints live in [`docs/hpc.md`](docs/hpc.md).
 In short:
 - `make hpc-setup` provisions an environment (Conda if available, otherwise venv).
 - `scripts/*.sbatch` provide job templates for data conversion, scoring, training, and UI tunnels.
 - Respect site-specific module requirements (e.g., load CUDA before launching GPU jobs).

----

-## FAQ

-**Q: How many cells do I need per cluster for a robust signature?**
-A: We recommend ≥200 cells for stable signatures.
-Use `--pseudobulk-key` if you have biological replicates to improve robustness.
-For very rare populations, consider pooling across patients or time points.

-**Q: What if my genes don't overlap well with LINCS?**
-A: Use `--library-genes data/l1000_landmarks.txt` with `make-target` to pre-filter and generate a QC report.
-LINCS L1000 covers 978 landmark genes; aim for ≥150 overlapping genes for reliable results.

-**Q: Can I use this for non-human data?**
-A: LINCS is human-specific.
-For mouse data, use ortholog mapping (e.g., via Ensembl Biomart or the biomaRt R package) before creating signatures.
-Note that cell-line context may still differ.

-**Q: How do I interpret MOA enrichment results?**
-A: Enriched MOAs suggest mechanistic hypotheses.
-For example, "kinase inhibitor" enrichment indicates kinase pathway involvement in your signature.
-Use the odds ratio and p-value to prioritize mechanisms.
-Cross-reference with pathway databases for biological validation.

-**Q: What's the difference between baseline and metric methods?**
-A: **Baseline** uses cosine+GSEA ensemble (fast, no training needed, interpretable). **Metric** adds learned embeddings from a DualEncoder trained on inversion pairs (better accuracy, requires training data).
-Start with baseline; use metric if you have validated inversion pairs.

-**Q: Can I add my own perturbation library?**
-A: Yes!
-Any long-form table with columns `signature_id, compound, cell_line, gene_symbol, score` works.
-See the custom library documentation and use `prepare-lincs` as a template.

-**Q: How do I choose between different cell lines in LINCS?**
-A: Prioritize cell lines matching your tissue of origin.
-Use `--cell-lines A549 MCF7 PC3` to query multiple.
-The Streamlit UI shows cell-line-specific heatmaps to compare results.

-**Q: What does a negative connectivity score mean?**
-A: In the baseline method, **lower (more negative) scores indicate stronger inversion** – the compound reverses your signature.
-In metric mode, the same convention applies after blending.

-**Q: How can I validate the top-ranked compounds?**
-A: (1) Check literature for known effects in your disease context, (2) Review MOA for biological plausibility, (3) Examine dose-response in LINCS, (4) Test top 3-5 compounds in your experimental system, (5) Consider orthogonal validation (e.g., in vivo models).

-**Q: Can I use this for combination therapy predictions?**
-A: Not directly in v0.2.0.
-Future versions will support multi-compound queries.
-Currently, you can score each compound individually and use MOA enrichment to identify synergistic mechanisms.

----

-## Citation & Publications

 If you use scPerturb-CMap in your research, please cite: